-CMVM and BoP, together with 18 other entities, have signed the Letter of Commitment for Sustainable Finance in Portugal on July 15, 2019.
+CMVM and the Bank of Portugal, together with 18 other entities, have signed the Letter of Commitment for Sustainable Finance in Portugal on July 15, 2019.
 This Letter establishes different commitments for the different entities involved, which are mainly segmented by groups: regulators, financial institutions and the Portuguese stock exchange, bank associations, insurers, issuers and funds, the Ministry of Environment and Energy Transition, the Ministry of Economy and the Ministry for Finance.